mwarning/MeshNetSimulator/docs/node_examples.md

 # Simple mesh algorithm examples

 A small collection of algorithms that runs on graphs and can aid to find new routing schemes.
-The examples can be run by replacing [node.js](/src/node.js) with the content of the linked files below:
+The examples can be run by selecting the implementation file in the GUI.
+By default, [node.js](/src/node.js) is used and contains a random forwarding routing strategy.

 ## Basic Consensus